The British Business Bank

 They are one of thirty-eight LEPs in the country and are responsible for promoting and developing economic growth in the local authority areas of County Durham, Gateshead, Newcastle, North Tyneside, Northumberland, South Tyneside and Sunderland.
 They are governed by a board comprised of business leaders, education providers, economic experts and local authorities.

-The North East LEP is an investor in the North East Property Fund managed by FW Capital.
+The North East LEP is an investor in the North East Property Fund and the North East Commercial Property Investment Fund, both managed by FW Capital.

 North West Business Finance